-The consultant reviewed and analyzed these documents for all items related to traffic records data sources, users of the data, collectors of the data, and data related performance measures.
-The analysis by the consultant helped coordinate the various traffic records data performance measures across a variety of statewide plans into the new Traffic Records Strategic Plan.
+The consultant reviewed and analyzed the recent Traffic Records Assessment, Highway Safety Plan, and Strategic Highway Safety Plan and documented all items related to traffic records data sources, users of the data, collectors of the data, and data related performance measures.
+The analysis by the consultant helped coordinate the various traffic records data performance measures across a variety of statewide plans into the revised Traffic Records Strategic Plan.
 This review helped to integrate various statewide and local data needs and goals into the final report.
 The consultant then consolidated and synthesized these items into a single spreadsheet matrix to aid in the development of the Traffic Records Strategic Planning process.